ON THIS PAGE: You will learn about the different types of treatments doctors use for people with Hodgkin lymphoma. Use the menu to see other pages.

 Different types of immunotherapy can cause different side effects.
 Common side effects include skin reactions, flu-like symptoms, diarrhea, and weight changes.
 Talk with your doctor about possible side effects for the immunotherapy recommended for you.
 Learn more about the basics of immunotherapy.

-Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
+Radiation therapy is the use of high-energy x-rays or protons to destroy cancer cells.
 A radiation oncologist is a doctor who specializes in giving radiation therapy to treat cancer.
 Radiation therapy for Hodgkin lymphoma is always external-beam radiation therapy, which is radiation given from a machine outside the body.
 A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set number of days or weeks.

-Intensity modulated radiotherapy (IMRT), which varies the strength and direction of the radiation beams so less healthy tissue is affected.
+Intensity-modulated radiation therapy (IMRT), which varies the strength and direction of the radiation beams so less healthy tissue is affected.

 Controlling breathing during treatment, such as having the patient hold their breath, may enable smaller areas to be effectively treated.